-4.3 Filtered divergence-free wavelet code, using 'generalized' wavelets

-We have remedied the problem of anisotropy induced by thresholding, by using 'generalized' divergence-free wavelets which are a mix between isotropic divergence-free wavelets and anisotropic divergence-free wavelets.
+4.3.
+Filtered divergence-free wavelet code, using "generalized" wavelets.
+We have remedied the problem of anisotropy induced by thresholding by using "generalized" divergence-free wavelets which are a mix between isotropic divergence-free wavelets and anisotropic divergence-free wavelets.
 These wavelets have been defined in section 3.2.
+We choose to use quasi-isotropic wavelets, corresponding to the parameter m=1, which are a good compromise between isotropy and convergence of the Helmholtz algorithm of section 2.1.2.